Viewport Prediction for Volumetric Video Streaming by Exploring Video Saliency and Trajectory Information: Experiment

-\textbf{The result of ablation:} We also compare the performance of all ablation networks, and show the results in Table \ref{tb_result}.
-The result indicates that substituting the URS unit with either RS or IDIS leads to a reduction of approximately 23\% in the MIoU score of the prediction outcome.
-This shows that URS plays a fundamental role in preserving the information of the original point cloud video.
-Replacing or removing it has a large impact on the viewport prediction.
-The LDC replacement also has large impact on prediction performance.
-This is because both spatial color and geometric prominence attract the user's attention, and LDC increases color discrepancy coding compared to LFA, which can effectively capture spatially color salient regions and fully improve the spatial saliency prediction performance.
+\textbf{The result of ablation:} We also compare the performance of all ablation networks and present the results in Table \ref{tb_result}.
+The result indicate that substituting the URS unit with either RS or IDIS leads to a reduction of approximately 23\% in the MIoU score of prediction.
+This shows that URS plays a crucial role in preserving the information of the original point cloud video.
+Replacing or removing it significantly impacts the viewport prediction.
+The LDC replacement also has a large impact on prediction performance.
+This is because both spatial color and geometric prominence attract the user's attention.
+LDC increases color discrepancy coding compared to LFA, which effectively captures spatially salient color regions and significantly improves spatial saliency prediction performance.

 We also visualize the prediction results of the ablation experiments in Fig. \ref{fig_ablation}.
-Since RS does not guarantee that the sampling results of adjacent video frames match, RS++ leads to disconnected frames within the viewport in the prediction results as shown in Fig.~\ref{fig_ablation1} and Fig. \ref{fig_ablation11}.
-Due to the low degree of local spatial information retention in IDIS, IDIS++ also leads to the above situation, as shown in Fig.~\ref{fig_ablation2} and Fig. \ref{fig_ablation22}.
+Since RS does not guarantee that the sampling results of adjacent video frames match, RS++ leads to disconnected frames within the viewport, as shown in Fig.~\ref{fig_ablation1} and Fig. \ref{fig_ablation11}.
+Due to the low retention of local spatial information in IDIS, IDIS++ also results in the same situation, as shown in Fig.~\ref{fig_ablation2} and Fig. \ref{fig_ablation22}.
 Meanwhile, since LFA ignores spatially salient information, from Fig.~\ref{fig_ablation3} and Fig.~\ref{fig_ablation33} we can see that the results of LFA++ have a salient part of the region less than the ground truth, e.g., hair in ``Redandblack'' and gun in ``Soldier''.
-The temporal detection sub-module is created to capture the dynamic saliency region between frames.
-Therefore, as shown in Fig. \ref{fig_ablation4} and Fig. \ref{fig_ablation44}, the result of TSD-- lacks some dynamic salient regions, e.g., hair in ``Redandblack'', neck in ``Soldier'', compared with the ground truth.
+The temporal detection sub-module is designed to capture the dynamic saliency region between frames.
+Therefore, as shown in Fig. \ref{fig_ablation4} and Fig. \ref{fig_ablation44}, the result of TSD-- lacks some dynamic salient regions, such as hair in ``Redandblack'' and neck in ``Soldier'', compared to the ground truth.